Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 ```

 #### toil execution

+[Toil](https://toil.readthedocs.io/en/latest/) is a workflow engine that can execute CWL workflows in the cloud or other compute infrastructures.
+We have provided a [script](utils/run-toil.py) that can be used to submit workflows on a [Toil Cluster](https://toil.readthedocs.io/en/latest/running/cloud/amazon.html#details-about-launching-a-cluster-in-aws) in AWS.
+To run the script:

 - ssh to toil cluster leader node
 - from this directory (presuming the git repo was cloned to the leader),